 Just 20 minutes south from Byron Bay, Lennox Head is a picturesque seaside village on the stunning stretch of coastline between Byron Bay and Ballina.
-Best known for its famous surf break at Lennox Point, there’s plenty of fun for non-surfers too.
+Best known for its famous surf break at Lennox Point, Lennox Head offers plenty of fun for non-surfers too.

 Wherever you stay in Lennox, you’ll enjoy the laid-back village atmosphere of this vibrant community.
-Picture yourself strolling through the pretty town centre, window-shopping in chic boutiques.
+Picture yourself strolling through the pretty town centre and window-shopping in chic boutiques.
 Sunday markets twice a month at the community centre are a good source for fresh organic produce, coffee and wares.
-Browse menu boards outside cosy restaurants or take life easy with al fresco dining at your luxury holiday house, perhaps with a private pool.
+Browse menu boards outside cosy restaurants or take life easy with alfresco dining at your luxury holiday house, perhaps with a private pool.

 THINGS TO DO IN LENNOX HEAD

 Pack your surfboard (or your binoculars!) when you visit Lennox Head.
 In 2007, the sugar-white Seven Mile Beach was declared a National Surfing Reserve - only the third of its kind to be recognised in Australia.
 Lennox Point is a world-famous point break for experienced surfers, boasting the internationally acclaimed right-hand point break, which breaks along the basalt boulders.